Does weak quasi-o-minimality behave better than weak o-minimality?

-We will call $\mathcal W_T$-monotone formulae {\it weakly monotone} and $\mathcal S_T$-monotone formulae {\it special monotone}.
 Clearly, every weakly monotone formula is special monotone.
-Our main interest is in weakly monotone formulae since $<_{\vec E}$ is easier to visualise when $\vec E$ decreases than in the general admissible case; special formulae are introduced only to approximate them and at the very end of the paper, as a corollary of (the proof of) Theorem 1, we will deduce that the $\mathcal S_T$-reduct and the $\mathcal W_T$-reduct are definitionally equivalent and that $\mathcal W_T$ is $T$-complete.
+Our main interest is in weakly monotone formulae since $<_{\vec E}$ is easier to visualise when $\vec E$ decreases than in the general admissible case.
+Special formulae are introduced only to approximate weakly monotone ones and in the final part of the paper we will prove that the $\mathcal S_T$-reduct and the $\mathcal W_T$-reduct coincide, and that $\mathcal W_T$ is $T$-complete.
 However, the proof of $T$-completeness of $\mathcal S_T$ is technically much simpler than that for $\mathcal W_T$.

-\begin{Proposition} If $T$ has a definable linear order $<$, then $\mathcal S_T$ is $T$-complete. \end{Proposition} \begin{proof} We shall show that every definable $(<_{\vec E_1},<_{\vec E_2})$-monotone relation, where $\vec E_1$ and $\vec E_2$ are definable, admissible sequences, is defined by a Boolean combination of unary and special monotone $L$-formulae.
+\begin{Proposition} The set $\mathcal S_T$ is $T$-complete. \end{Proposition} \begin{proof} We will show that every definable $(<_{\vec E_1},<_{\vec E_2})$-monotone relation, where $\vec E_1$ and $\vec E_2$ are definable admissible sequences, is defined by a Boolean combination of unary and special monotone formulae.
 The proof is an easy induction on $|\vec E_1|$, once we prove the following claim.